ttlew/conversation/dialog-build.md

     </tr>
     </table>

-    **Optional slots**: If a slot is optional, do not specify a prompt for it.
+    **Optional slots**: If you want to add a slot that captures information but is optional, do not specify a prompt for it.

     For example, you might add a slot that captures dietary restriction informations in case the user specifies any.
 However, you don't want to ask all users for dietary information since it is irrelevant in most cases.